anafelizatti/anafelizatti/README.md

 - 💬 Hi, I’m @anafelizatti
 - 😻 I’m interested in Backend and Frontend
-- 📕 I’m currently learning RoR, CSS, JS and React.
+- 🧠 I’m currently learning RoR, CSS, JS and React.
+- 📕 I’m currently reading Clean Code and Rails AntiPatterns.
 - 📫 You can reach me at apfelizatti@gmail.com

 <!---